sftcd/etm/etm.md

 or at least not in ways with which many of their users would agree.
-And of course, today's web sites are actually mostly fairly complex web applications and are no longer static sets of HTML files, so calling these "web sites" is perhaps a misnomer, but considered as web applications, it seems clear that many exist that are adversarial.
+And of course, today's web sites are actually mostly fairly complex web applications and are no longer static sets of HTML files, so calling these "web sites" is perhaps a misnomer, but considered as web applications, that may for example link in advertising networks, it seems clear that many exist that are adversarial.

 ## Tracking bugs in mail